PrinRose/DACNet/README.md

 This code is directly related to our manuscript currently submitted to *Signal, Image and Video Processing*:

-**Detail-Aware Context Modeling and Coherent Refinement for Camouflaged Object Detection**
+**DACNet: Detail-Aware Context Modeling with Coherent Refinement for Camouflaged Object Detection**

 Readers who use this repository are encouraged to cite the corresponding manuscript once it is published or publicly available.